MarkWilcock/Generative-AI-Course/10 Introduction.md

 * text to audio
 * audi to text e.g transcription in Microsoft Teams
-* Text to Video for example, https://openai.com/sora Some models are multi modal.
-For example ChatGPT4 does text to text and image to text (it can describe an image)
+* Text to Video for example, https://openai.com/sora

+Some models are multi-modal.
+For example ChatGPT 4 does
+* text to text
+* image to text (it can describe an image)
+* text to image (DALL-E)

 ### Models vs Products
 We interact with a LLM through a user interface or an application.
 The UI talks directly to the model.
 The UI may provide certain helpful capabilities.
-For example, the ChatGPT web User interface and app keep note of the previous prompts and responses in a conversation and submits those with the latest prompt so that the LLM always has the entire conversation history.
+For example, the ChatGPT web User interface and app keep note of the previous prompts and responses in a conversation and resubmit those with the latest prompt so that the LLM always has the entire conversation history.

 If needed, we can talk directly with the model, typically using a Python script.
 For example, what do you think this Python snippet does?

 > completion = client.chat.completions.create(
 >    model="gpt-3.5-turbo",
 >    messages=[
 >      {"role": "system", "content": "You are a poet and an expert in Python."},
->      {"role": "user", "content": "Compose a poem that explains the list, dics and tuples."}
+>      {"role": "user", "content": "Compose a poem that explains the list, dics and tuples."} ])
->    ]
-> )

 ### How to we make AI do what we want to do